Translate

 );

-This is not an ideal solution because scalar addition is slow and verbose.
+This is not an ideal solution because scalar addition is slow.
+If we use vectors, the GPU will add the corresponding components in parallel.
+Scalar addition is serial.
 Another possible fix is to duplicate the position and mutate the x- and y-components with the += operator:

 // Through copy-and-mutate.